-Full disclosure: I'm not the first person to realise human behaviour needs some attention here.
-But I do think it needs to be acknowledged more often.
-The topic is complex and the in-depth science around how behaviour is wired into our strange, stubborn brains is fairly recent.
+Human behaviour is a complex topic and the in-depth science around how behaviour is wired into our strange, stubborn brains has only recently begun to surface.
 It seems we’ve been tackling a lot of behaviour-based issues in the wrong ways for a long time.
 There are some great examples in health campaigns – like when we decided to tell everybody that smoking kills you and so everybody stopped smoking.
 Oh, wait…

 We are optimistic, socially-driven beings and once we know the facts, for the best results, we now know it's important to feel an emotional connection to the cause.
 And that we need to feel as though we are part of a communal movement towards positive change.

 Luckily for this cause, we all feel an inherent connectedness with the outside world.
-Even if we spend most of our lives tucked up on an office chair staring at a screen, every single one of us knows the grounding feeling of walking through a forest or along a windy coastal path and being transported back to our roots.
-We all know that wholesome feeling of being at one with our environment.
+Even if we spend most of our lives tucked up on an office chair staring at a screen, every single one of us knows the grounding feeling of walking through a forest or diving into the ocean and being transported back to our roots.

-For me, wildlife art is also a way to bring some more optimism into our lives.
+For me, wildlife art is also a way to spark optimism.
 We are surrounded by so much negative media, especially when it comes to conservation.
 Yes, we need to know what’s going on.
 But we also need to know what can be done to help and how we can achieve success.
-We need to hear about the small wins and amazing projects underway all over the globe.
-We need to remember the reasons we're trying to make changes.
-We need to feel like when we’re washing out the jar for our sustainable-palm-oil-containing peanut butter ready for recycling, we’re actually making a difference, together.
+We need to hear about the small wins and the amazing projects underway all over the globe.
+We need to be reminded of the reasons we're trying to make changes – and to feel like when we’re washing out the jars for our sustainable-palm-oil-containing peanut butter ready for recycling, we’re actually making a difference, together.